Applying for a place at The Charvil Piggott Primary School

-All applications for The Charvil Piggott Primary School should be made to the Local Authority in which you reside.
+All applications for The Charvil Piggott Primary School for EYFS2 should be made to the Local Authority in which you reside.
 All applications will then be forwarded to Wokingham Borough Council and subsequently The Piggott School for processing.

 For further information, please visit: